Claire Hédon

-Claire Hédon (born 5 October 1962) is a French journalist, who was appointed the 2020 Defender of Rights in France.
+Claire Hédon (/fr/; born 5 October 1962) is a French journalist and activist who was appointed Defender of Rights in 2020 by President Emmanuel Macron.

 Early life

 Claire Hédon was born on 5 October 1962 in Paris.
 She is the holder of a master's degree in law from Panthéon-Assas University.
 She also holds a master's degree in communication from CELSA Paris.

 Career

 Hedon was appointed member of the Comité consultatif national d'éthique in 2017.

 She became Defender of Rights in 2020.
 Socialist MP George Pau-Langevin was appointed her deputy.

 Hédon returned to her positions on 16 February 2021 demanding better traceability to fight against discrimination.

 Positions

 From the beginning of her tenure as Defender, Claire Hédon publicly opposed certain provisions of the proposed law on global security.
 On 6 July 2022 the Defender of Rights, during a hearing at the Senate, raised concerns about the increase in complaints from users related to the digitization of public services.
 This would cause a growing distance between citizens and institutions, particularly affecting the most vulnerable citizens.